ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - - - day planning.md

 <!--
 @todo: add further iterations to today's labs:
-- eg. create a function that takes a string in binary and returns it's decimal value (note: we still haven't seen functions but the function declaration can be given) + research / watch a video on "binary"
+- e.g. create a function that takes a string in binary and returns it's decimal value (note: we still haven't seen functions but the function declaration can be given) + research / watch a video on "binary"
 -->